Yelp/paasta/docs/source/autoscaling.rst

 :gunicorn:
-  With the ``gunicorn`` metrics provider, Paasta will configure your pods to run an additional container with the `statsd_exporter <https://github.com/prometheus/statsd_exporter>`_ image.
+  With the ``gunicorn`` metrics provider, Paasta will configure your Pods to run an additional container with the `statsd_exporter <https://github.com/prometheus/statsd_exporter>`_ image.
   This sidecar will listen on port 9117 and receive stats from the gunicorn service.
 The ``statsd_exporter`` will translate the stats into Prometheus format, which Prometheus will scrape.

 :active-requests: